-A student's status is changed to classified standing when an official Study Plan has been approved by the associate vice president, Academic Programs (or designee).
+A student's status is changed to classified standing when an official Study Plan has been approved by the associate vice president, Graduate Programs and Research (or designee).
 It is the student's responsibility to initiate the request for classified standing by making an appointment with the departmental graduate program adviser to develop a Study Plan.
 An eligible student may request classified standing prior to the first registration or during the first semester of registration.
-However, no more than nine units of postgraduate work taken at this institution prior to classified standing will be applied to a master's degree Study Plan.
+However, no more than nine units of postgraduate work taken at this institution prior to classified standing will be applied to a master's or doctoral degree Study Plan.
 Any acceptable transfer work is excluded from the nine units permitted.

-Classified standing is granted when (1) all prerequisites and/or deficiencies have been satisfactorily completed; (2) the official Study Plan has been developed and signed by the graduate program adviser and committee, and (3) the Study Plan is sent to the Graduate Studies Office and approved by the Associate Vice President, Academic Programs (or designee).
-The student will be sent a copy of the approved Study Plan by the Graduate Studies Office.
-Copies will be filed in the academic unit, university records, and the Graduate Studies Office.
+Classified standing is granted when (1) all prerequisites and/or deficiencies have been satisfactorily completed; (2) the official Study Plan has been developed and signed by the graduate program adviser and committee, and (3) the Study Plan is sent to the Graduate Studies Office and approved by the associate vice president, Graduate Programs and Research (or designee).
+The Graduate Studies Office will send a copy of the approved Study Plan to the student, the academic unit and university records.
+The original Study Plan will remain with the Graduate Studies Office.
 A student is not officially classified until an approved Study Plan is on file in the Graduate Studies Office.

-To be granted the master's degree, a student must have been classified, applied for graduation (advanced to candidacy), and completed the approved graduate Study Plan.
+To be granted the master's or doctoral degree, a student must have been classified, applied for graduation (advanced to candidacy), and completed the approved graduate Study Plan.